Rolleander/yoyo_mirror/doc/index.rst

 directory or any ancestor directory.

-If no configuration file is found ``yoyo`` will prompt you to create one, popuplated with the current command line args.
+If no configuration file is found ``yoyo`` will prompt you to create one, populated from the current command line arguments.

 Using a configuration file saves repeated typing, avoids your database username and password showing in process listings